pgarbe/garbe.io/_posts/2016-10-17-docker-on-ecs-scale-your-ecs-cluster-automatically.md

 ---
 When you run an ECS cluster in production it happens that the cluster becomes too small and it can't schedule new tasks (AWS term for running containers).
 Of course, you can add new container instances (EC2) but why should you do it manually when you can automate it?
 On the other side can you also scale down automatically to save money?

-> If you do it twice, automate it.
+> "If you do it twice, automate it."
 > (source: unknown)

 ### AutoScaling Group